liborty/TokenCrypt/README.md

 The options explained:

     -b --b64 test for base64 files,
-    -c --clean up the archive and the keys,
+    -c --clean up existing archive and its keys,
+    -e --exclude (globally) listed file extensions,
     -h --help,
-    -i --ignore, do not descend into subdirectories
+    -i --ignore (globally) named subdirectories,
     -q --quiet, suppress the final report,
+    -r --recurse into subdirectories,
-    -u --update an existing archive and keys,
+    -u --update existing archive and its keys,
     -v --verbose information on compressing each file -x --hex test for hexadecimal files,
     -z --zstd compression to be used instead of lzma.

-When `-u` option is not given, then by default a new archive is created.
+- When `-u` option is used, then instead of creating a new archive, an existing one is compared and updated.
-Option `-c` only makes sense as `-uc` because it can do nothing for a brand new archive.
+- Option `-c` only makes sense as `-uc` because a new archive needs no cleaning.
+- Option `-i` only makes sense as `-ri` because without `-r` all subdirectories are ignored anyway by default.
+It requires a quoted list of space separated directory names.
+- Option `-e` requires quoted list of space separated extensions in lower case.
+Files with upper case extensions will also be recognised and ignored.
+- Options `-i` and `-e` should not be combined with `-uc` as then the additions, updates and deletions are entirely determined by the comparisons between `indir` and `outdir`.

 The tests for hexadecimal `-x` and base64 `-b` files should only be specified when the input directory likely contains such files.
 However, these tests are fast.
 They usually terminate after reading only the first few bytes.
 When these options are omitted by mistake, then everything will still work.
 However, the default compression of these types of files will take up more space than was strictly necessary.